richard-scryber/scryber.core/docs/components/pages_reference.rst

 The ``HTMLBody`` inherits from the ``Scryber.Components.Section`` which in itself inherits from the ``Scryber.Components.Page`` class.and supports multiple pages, and then the ``Scryber.Components.PageBase`` that all page components should inherit from.

+The ``HTMLHead`` is a specific html component that wraps the title and `Contents` for links, styles etc.

 .. figure:: ../images/diagrams_DocumentClasses.png